Improving the IMEX method with a residual balanced decomposition: Introduction

-Originally, the IMEX method was proposed in \cite{HistCrouzeixMs} as a low-order multi-step method; short after, it appeared in \cite{CooperSayfy83,CooperSayfy80} associated to {\em additive Runge-Kutta} (ARK) methods.
+The use of decompositions in implicit and explicit parts has a long history.
+One of the early partitioned RK methods can be found in \cite{hofer1976partially}.
+In the context of multi-step method, an IMEX decomposition appears in \cite{HistCrouzeixMs} as low-order scheme.
+Short after, an additive Runge-Kutta (ARK) scheme is proposed in \cite{CooperSayfy80, CooperSayfy83}.
 An IMEX-RK method can also be called an ARK method; more precisely, it can be called an $ARK_2$ method, where an $ARK_n$ method partitions the ODE in $n$ parts.
-A comprehensive review of ARK methods can be found in \cite{KennedyCarpLew03, NasaKennedyCarp01}.
-Both IMEX-RK and IMEX-MS methods can be blended into the general-linear-method (IMEX-GLM) by combining multiple stages and steps \cite{GlOptStabReg16}.
+A comprehensive review of ARK methods can be found in \cite{NasaKennedyCarp01, KennedyCarpLew03}.
+Both IMEX-RK and IMEX-MS methods can be blended into the IMEX-GLM methods by combining multiple stages and steps \cite{GlOptStabReg16}.

-In some applications, the implicit part $\bff$ is linearized in order to avoid solving a nonlinear system at each step \cite{PerOlofMesh11,AtmosFluxPatiton2015}.
+In some applications, the implicit part $\bff$ is linearized in order to avoid solving a nonlinear system at each step \cite{AtmosFluxPatiton2015, PerOlofMesh11}.
 For example, one may rewrite the ODE as

 and place only the linear term $M (\bfy-\bfy^*)+ \bfc$ in the implicit part of the IMEX decomposition. $M$ can be an approximation to the Jacobian derivative of $\bff$ with respect to $\bfy$.
-In IMEX-RK, the choice of the decomposition can be performed at the beginning of each step \cite{AtmosFluxPatiton2015} or remain fixed throughout time-integration \cite{PerOlofMesh11}.
+In IMEX-RK, the choice of the decomposition can be either at the beginning of each step \cite{AtmosFluxPatiton2015} or it can remain fixed throughout time-integration \cite{PerOlofMesh11}.

-In this article we explore how SIMEX overcomes parabolic stiffness using RK methods.
-In examples, we apply it to scalar advection-diffusion-reaction PDEs.
 The paper is organized as follows.
 A summary of IMEX-RK methods, its notation and its tableau, is found in \cref{SecImexRev}.
-The SIMEX-RK method is introduced in \cref{SecSimex} along with the algorithm; some theoretical considerations are also given in this section.
-Examples where SIMEX-RK is applied to ODEs are given in \cref{sec:TwoOdes}, these ODE examples arise from a coarse spatial discretization of advection-diffusion-reaction PDEs.
-The stability regions of the new method is discussed in \cref{SecStbRegion}.
-An example of application of the new method for an advection-diffusion PDE is given in \cref{SecAdvDiffPde} where its numerical convergence with respect to space-time grid refinement is studied.
+The definition of filters and the definition of the residual balanced decomposition are in \cref{SecSimex}.
+This section also brings an algorithm with the simplest version of the SIMEX-RK method.
+A proof of convergence of the SIMEX-RK method is given in \cref{SecConvergence}.
+The construction of filters from iterative solvers is discussed in \cref{Sec:filters}.
+Examples of stability regions in the complex plane for the new method are shown in \cref{SecStbRegion}.
+Numerical experiments are carried out with a system of advection-diffusion-reaction PDEs in \cref{SecAdvDiffPde}.
 Conclusions are drawn in \cref{SecConclusion}.